For Graduate Students

 - receiving a qualifying grade in a related class.

-A B+ grade in the related subject satisfies the requirement in:
+A B+ grade or above in the related subject satisfies the requirement in:

 - Classical Mechanics (8.309)